Yuvarajprince/Catch-The-BALL/README.md

     ```

 3. (Optional) Place `catch.wav` and `miss.wav` (sound files) in the same directory as the Python script.
 You can find free sound effects online.
 If you don't have sound effects, the game will still function, just without sound.
+   i have provided the sounds which i have used in my game.

 ## Controls